-The Policy and Standards Division of OHHLHC supports research on improving cost effective methods to identify and control lead-based paint and other housing-related health and safety hazards with a particular emphasis on children's health.
-The OHHLHC supports research primarily through grants that are competitively awarded through an annual Notice of Funding Availability (NOFA) for Healthy Homes Technical Studies and Lead Technical Studies Program.
+The Policy and Standards Division of OLHCHH supports research on improving cost effective methods to identify and control lead-based paint and other housing-related health and safety hazards with a particular emphasis on children's health.
+The OLHCHH supports research primarily through grants that are competitively awarded through an annual Notice of Funding Availability (NOFA) for Healthy Homes Technical Studies and Lead Technical Studies Program.
 Project evaluations are also conducted by Healthy Homes Demonstration Program grantees, some of which are published.
 Research is also directed through contracts and is conducted through agreements with other federal agencies.

 The following are highlights of some major research sponsored by the OHHLHC outside of the competitive grant process that is announced in the annual NOFA with links to related reports and publications.
 Information on research focus areas and results is also available on the Lead Technical Studies and Healthy Homes Technical Studies program pages.

 |Investigate the Implications of Lowering the LBP Standard||